-If you’re shopping for a TCL TV in 2021, here’s what you need to know about the Chinese electronics’ manufacturer’s range for this year.
-There’s everything from the brand’s bread-and-butter 4K TVs, to new Google TVs and upcoming Mini-LED sets.
+Shopping for a TCL TV in 2021?
+Here’s what you need to know about the Chinese electronics’ manufacturer’s range for this year, from its bread-and-butter TVs, to its Roku and Google TVs and Mini LED sets.

 TCL is a big mover in the United States and China, but still growing its presence in the UK.
 It’s TV line-ups for the US and Europe aren’t like-for-like, so this range guide looks at what is in store for both continents.

 New TCL TVs for 2021

 TCL is battling in a few regions for TV supremacy.
-In the US it’s set to launch its most affordable 8K TVs yet, as well as bringing a range of TVs aimed at those with bigger rooms in the XL Collection.
+In the US it’s launched its most affordable 8K sets with its 6-Series and a range of TVs aimed at those with bigger rooms in the XL Collection.

-For Europe/UK, things aren’t quite as super-sized, but there will be new Mini-LED TVs, as well as brand new 4K QLED and HDR smart TVs.
-Other highlights include the transition from Android TV to the Google TV UI, the launch of Roku TVs in the UK and the adoption of Dolby Vision IQ for several sets.
+For Europe/UK, things aren’t as super-sized, but there are new Mini LEDs, brand new 4K QLED and HDR smart TVs.
+Other highlights include transitioning from Android TV to the Google TV, the launch of Roku TVs in the UK and the adoption of Dolby Vision IQ for several sets.

 Go big with XL Collection

 All three models are 85-inch models and feature Roku OS integration.
 There’s a 4-Series smart 4K TV, along with a QLED 4K TV and Mini-LED 8K set with QLED wide color technology.

-TCL says this range will fit any budget and exceed the “highest” performance standards”.
-First off the production line is the 4-Series smart 4K TV, with the 7-Series 4K QLED TV and the 8K QLED Mini-LED arriving later in 2021.
+TCL says this range fits any budget and exceeds the “highest” performance standards”.
+First off the production line is the 4-Series smart 4K TV, with the 7-Series 4K QLED TV and the 8K QLED Mini LED arriving later in 2021.

 Swapping out Android TV for Google TV

-TCL is also jumping into bed with Google TV for 2021.
-The brand will transition from Android TV to the Google TV UI, which brings movies, TV shows, live TV, apps and subscriptions all in one place for easy access.
+TCL is also jumping into bed with Google TV.
+The brand is transitioning some of its TVs from Android to the Google TV UI, which brings movies, TV shows, live TV, apps and subscriptions all in one place for easy access.

 TCL’s thinnest QLEDs yet with new OD Zero Mini-LED technology